 Our student body is made up of a diverse, global community of learners from all walks of life and cultures.
-Most students rely on some form of financial aid or scholarship program to pay for their education.
+Many students rely on some form of financial aid or scholarship program to help pay for their education, while many others find it affordable to pay as they go.
 To find the right solution for your situation, simply use the contact form on this page to connect with our advisors.
 They will help guide you in the right direction, so you can focus on your education and ministry vocation.

 Students at Central Seminary have multiple options to pay for their education.
 Before you commit to private student loans, make sure to review any scholarship opportunities that you may qualify to receive.
 It is common for students to use a variety of financial aid options to fund their seminary program.
 Our staff is committed to doing everything we can to help you understand what is available for you, and how to easily navigate the application process.

 Students can apply for scholarships and grants offered through Central Seminary and outside organizations.
 At Central Seminary, you can apply for three types: denominational, endowed, and need-based scholarships.
 Denominational scholarships are available to seminarians who are members of the Central Region of the American Baptist Churches or the Cooperative Baptist Fellowship.
 Endowed scholarships are funded by individuals and faith organizations who support our spiritual mission.
 Need-based scholarships are reserved for students who are experiencing extremely difficult financial circumstances.

 Outside organizations also offer scholarships and grants for seminary students.
 Be sure to check with your church to see if they have resources available for you to review.
 Your local chapter of the Order of the Eastern Star is another organization that supports individuals seeking to become ministry leaders.
 Many non-faith companies and organizations offer tuition assistance for their employees, including seminary degree programs.
 If your employer offers this benefit, speak with them about the approval process for the program at Central Seminary that interests you.

 Online resources to check for additional scholarships include: